CVSPPF/Destiny/README.md

 # Destiny
-Random stuff I have made for Destiny for teh lulz
+Random stuff I have made for Destiny.
+Right now it is all in Python.
+Take a gander if you want.